- FREE £5 voucher off £20 spend & special exchange rates

 The Red Sea coast is well known for some of the most spectacular underwater scenery in the world, particularly off Sharm el-Sheikh.
 However with its northerly location, water temperatures here are not as warm as they are nearer the equator.

-Check the weather in Egypt for a particular month by selecting from the list below.
+Check Egypt climate for a particular month by selecting from the list below.
+Monthly climate guides include figures for temperature, rainfall, sunshine hours and sea temperature plus daily sunrise & sunset times.

 Get FREE travel offers